 Wisconsin-Madison, where his specialty was media policy and programming.

-On leaves of absence from the university, he twice served as Vice
+On leaves of absence from the university, he twice served in Washington,

 President for Telecommunications for the Corporation for Public

 Broadcasting and as Acting President of National Public Radio.
 He was a

 long-time member of the State of Wisconsin Educational Communications